 HOW HAS THE LOCKDOWN AFFECTED YOUR FAMILY?

-”It has been difficult to both take care of our daughter and get work done.
-We’ve tried to make a schedule for the working days, but it hasn’t been very efficient.
-Actually it has been pretty tough.
-After my maternity leave started recently, things have got easier and now I only have to focus on Eva.
+“It has been difficult to both take care of our daughter and get work done.
+We’ve tried to make a schedule for the working days but it hasn’t been very efficient, actually it has been pretty tough.
+After my maternity leave started recently, things have gotten easier and now I only have to focus on Eva.
 On the bright side of all this, we have spent much more time together than we would have otherwise and that has been good for all of us before the arrival of the new baby.”

 HOW DO YOU STAY POSITIVE?